Saving vs. investing, explained

 What is a savings account?

 A savings account is a bank account designed to encourage long-term saving.
 They may accrue interest over time, paying a percentage of their balance at regular intervals, and typically limit withdrawals and transfers.
-Generally, many individuals consider savings accounts to be less volatile compared to investments as their value is untethered to the value of companies or underlying commodities.
+Generally, many individuals consider savings accounts to be less volatile compared to investment products.

 There are various types of savings accounts, each one suited for different purposes.
 Certificate-of-deposit (CD) accounts might be useful for those seeking stable, predictable returns and who don’t mind sacrificing accessibility.
 A high-yield savings account is a savings account that funds more regular expenses through checking transfers and may provide higher returns than traditional savings accounts.
-As an account offered by a bank, the deposits are FDIC insured up to applicable limits and there’s little to no risk in depositing your money in a saving account.
+As an account offered by a bank, the deposits are insured by the Federal Deposit Insurance Corporation (FDIC) up to applicable limits and there’s little to no risk in depositing your money in a savings account.

 What does it mean to invest?

-Put simply, investing is buying assets with the expectation that their value will appreciate with time or they can provide a steady stream of income over time.
-Investment can take many forms, such as stocks, bonds, mutual funds, exchange-traded funds and more.
+Depending on your investment objective, investing is buying assets with the expectation that their value will appreciate with time or they can provide a steady stream of income over time.
+Investment products can take many forms, such as stocks, bonds, mutual funds, exchange-traded funds and more.
 Each investment vehicle offers its own mix of potential risk and reward.
 Stocks, for example, are considered more volatile than bonds because their value tracks the success of a single company.
-Some other investments like mutual funds or exchange traded funds invest in a basket of different securities, which provide diversification in a single investment and may be less volatile than a single stock or bond since the performance of the underlying portfolio can reduce the volatility.
-Because of the different types of investment options available, it’s important to understand your risk tolerance, investment objectives and time horizon before you invest – and which investment goal may align best with your goals.
+Some other investments like mutual funds or exchange traded funds invest in a basket of different securities, which may provide diversification in a single investment and may be less volatile than a single stock or bond since the performance of the underlying portfolio can reduce the volatility.
+Because of the different types of investment options available, it’s important to understand your risk tolerance, investment objectives and time horizon before you invest.
 Because of market volatility, there is risk involved in investing, including losing your principal.

 The difference between saving and investing

-Savings accounts generally emphasize stability and are income vehicles, whereas investments aim for higher returns and can either provide income, growth or some of each.
-For cash you need in the shortterm or for storing emergency funds, savings accounts are best.
-Investment accounts are better for longterm wealth generation.
+Savings accounts generally emphasize stability and are income vehicles, whereas investments may aim for higher returns and can either provide income, growth or some of each.
+For cash you need in the short term or for storing emergency funds, savings accounts may be an option.
+Investment accounts are something to consider when looking for long-term growth and wealth preservation.
 Let’s look deeper at the difference between saving and investing and some pros and cons for each.

 Pros and cons of savings accounts